OfficeDev/office-js-docs-pr/docs/outlook/autolaunch-store-options.md

 ## Specify a flight code

-To specify the flight code you want for your add-in, share that information in the **Notes for certification** when you're publishing your add-in. _**Important**:_ Flight codes are case-sensitive.
+To specify the flight code for your add-in, share the code in the **Notes for certification** when you publish your add-in. **Important**: Flight codes are case-sensitive.

 ![A sample request for flight code in Notes for certification screen during publishing process.](../images/outlook-publish-notes-for-certification-1.png)